How to Make Shortbread

 Conclusion

-Shortbread recipe are very light and easily digestible as they are finger-licking and easy to munch on.
+Shortbread recipes are very light and easily digestible, as they are finger-licking and easy to munch on.
 You can also cut out your own desired shapes and enjoy this any day and anytime.
 Let us know in the comment section when you give this recipe a try.

 Frequently Asked Questions (FAQs)